 What is Cerebral Palsy?

-Cerebral Palsy is a movement disorder which appears during early childhood.
+Cerebral Palsy is a movement disorder that appears during early childhood.
 Often symptoms include stiff and weak muscles, poor coordination and tremors.
 There may also be problems with vision, hearing and sensation.
 Cerebral Palsy can be caused by a multitude of factors including; premature birth, infection in the uterus, lack of nutritional support during development, lack of oxygen at the time of birth as well as Genetic aberrations.

 While the cause of Cerebral Palsy is dependent on a number of factors, the disorder consistently leads to various Neuro-Motor Deficits, often accompanied by other symptoms, such as visual and cognitive impairments.